-In our first blog, we have explained about Anthos and its capabilities.
+In our first blog, we have explained Anthos and its capabilities.
 In this blog, let’s dive deeper into Anthos Service Mesh.

 Service Mesh manages communication between individual microservices in a Microservice application.
 Service Mesh is a paradigm/model, and Istio is one of its implementations.
-So, then the question arises why do we need a separate tool for managing communication between services.
+So, then the question arises of why we need a separate tool for managing communication between services.

 In the normal Microservice Architecture, communication inside the cluster is not secure.
 Services talk to each other via HTTP or some insecure protocol.
 And also, every service inside the cluster can talk to any other service.
 So, once the request reaches the cluster it is no longer secure.
 It is an important factor to consider for applications involving sensitive data.